Mississippi Offshore Injury Attorney

 Injured Offshore?
 Call (601) 768-2165!

 Offshore work is some of the most dangerous in the world.
 When a rig explodes, equipment fails, or a deckhand goes overboard, there are no ambulances or trauma centers nearby—just chaos, seconds ticking away, and lives hanging in the balance.
-T. Mark Sledge, Attorney at Law represents Mississippi offshore workers and seamen who have been seriously injured or killed in maritime accidents around the globe.
+T. Mark Sledge, Attorney at Law represents Mississippi offshore workers and seamen who have been seriously injured or killed in maritime accidents along the Gulf Coast or anywhere around the globe.
 Former judge Mark Sledge has been handling offshore and Jones Act cases since 1980, securing justice for families whose lives were changed far from shore.
+Whether your injury occurred on a drilling platform off the coast of Brazil or a supply vessel in the Gulf of Mexico, we understand what’s at stake—and how to fight back when corporations and insurance providers try to deny responsibility.

 Reach out to Mississippi maritime attorney Mark Sledge today for a free consultation: (601) 768-2165.
 We’re ready to help.